 Beyond these examples

-These snippets focus on specific endpoint-level features: geographic and subnet-based routing, performance routing with endpoint location, and custom headers for health probes.
+These snippets focus on specific endpoint-level features: geographic and subnet-based routing, performance-based location selection, and health probe customization.
 They’re intentionally minimal rather than full traffic management solutions.

 The examples reference pre-existing infrastructure such as Traffic Manager profiles with configured routing methods, resource groups, and external DNS targets or Azure resources.
-They focus on configuring the endpoint rather than provisioning the profile or backend infrastructure.
+They focus on configuring the endpoint rather than provisioning profiles or backends.

 To keep things focused, common endpoint patterns are omitted, including: